Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Interference model

-Although Eve can partially obtain the information for $A$ and $B$ from $\tilde{E}$, Eve of this model can be simulated by Eve of the model in Section \ref{s01} because of the Markov chain $(A,B)-(Y,E)-(Y_2,E)-\tilde{E}$.
-Thus, even in the worst case for Alice and Bob, Eve of this model is not stronger than Eve in Section \ref{s01}.
+Under Assumptions (A1)', (A2)-(A5), (A6)', Alice and Bob can estimate the coefficients $a_B$, $b_B$, $e_B$, $a_E$, and $b_E$ in the same way as in the model discussed above.
+Also, they can estimate the distribution of $Y$.
+However, it is impossible for them to estimate the distribution of $Y_2$, i.e., type of interference during transmission.
+To evaluate the security of this case, we focus on the Markov chain

+Hence, Eve of this model is not stronger than Eve in Section \ref{s01}.
+Therefore, it is sufficient to evaluate the information leakage to Eve in Section \ref{s01}.
+That is, the security evaluation in Section \ref{s33} is sufficient for the model of this section.

-However, when $Y_2= \frac{a_E^2+b_E^2}{a_B a_E} Y$, we have $E'=\frac{a_B a_E}{a_E^2+b_E^2}\tilde{E} $.
-Due to Theorem \ref{T2X}, Eve's performance of this case equals that of the model in Section \ref{s01}.
-Therefore, we need to discuss the case with unknown interference, we need to consider the model given in Section \ref{s01}.
+In fact, when $Y_2= \frac{a_E^2+b_E^2}{a_B a_E} Y$, we have $E'=\frac{a_B a_E}{a_E^2+b_E^2}\tilde{E} $.
+Due to Theorem \ref{T2X}, Eve's performance of this model equals that of the model in Section \ref{s01}.
+Therefore, Eve of this model is sufficiently strong under this special interference.
+This kind of characterization is based on the local Gaussian noise assumption.